-Cisco TelePresence Management Suite Extension for Microsoft Exchange integrates Cisco TelePresence Management Suite with Office 365 and Microsoft Exchange 2013, 2010, and 2007, allowing organizers to book videoconference resources through their Outlook clients.
+Cisco TelePresence Management Suite Extension for Microsoft Exchange integrates Cisco TelePresence Management Suite with Office 365 (technical preview), and Microsoft Exchange 2013, 2010, and 2007, allowing organizers to book videoconference resources through their Outlook clients.

-Cisco TMSXE 4.0 is a major upgrade for users of earlier versions.
+Cisco TMSXE 4.0.1 is a maintenance update for users of 4.0, and a major upgrade for users of earlier versions.